sebbas/music-controls-bitbar/README.md

 Likewise, there is some functionality left to implement (see [Todo section](#todo))

-### Merge into official BitBar plugin repository

-A [pull request](https://github.com/matryer/bitbar-plugins/pull/1199) with these scripts has been opened.
-The merge is currently pending.

 ### ToDo

 Feel free to open pull requests or suggest new features.
 Pending features are: